dmitriymolokov/pluto/README.md

 >1Kz2CTvjzkZ3p2BQb5x5DX6GEoHX2jFS45

-However, if a wallet with a balance is found, then all necessary information about the wallet will be saved to the text file `plutus.txt`.
+However, if a wallet with a balance is found, then all necessary information about the wallet will be saved to the text file `pluto.txt`.
 An example is:

 >hex private key: 5A4F3F1CAB44848B2C2C515AE74E9CC487A9982C9DD695810230EA48B1DCEADD<br/>
 >WIF private key: 5JW4RCAXDbocFLK9bxqw5cbQwuSn86fpbmz2HhT9nvKMTh68hjm<br/>